Chih-Che-Fang/MyBookStore2/docs/design.md

 The cons of Django/Struts are:
 1. Configuration is complicated than Flask
-2. Lack of built-in development server and harder to devug
+2. Lack of built-in development server and harder to debug

 We finally choose to use Flask as our server implementation as it is easier to configure and have several built-in server template.
 It support multi-thread without any effort.
 As this project is small, we don't suffer from scability and security problem.